caltechlibrary/andor/README.md

 **And/Or** is a proof of concept for a simple object repository based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset "And/Or requires v0.1.x") tool.
-It implements an asynchronous service for building multi-user repository using Python and the `py_dataset` pacakge.
+It implements an web service for curating a simple object repository using Python and the `py_dataset` package.

 Table of contents